tobbik/lua-t/docs/T.Pack.rst

   A collection of packers which have named fields.

-t.Pack identification
+T.Pack identification
 ---------------------

-t.Pack objects can identify themselves via a string.
+T.Pack objects can identify themselves via a string.
 The String is composed of different elements which vary slightly from type to type.
 The general composition follows a simple schema:

    Type Length Endianess